PJM Glossary

 P

-Parameter Limited Schedules
+Parameter Limited Schedules (PLS)

 Schedules containing pre-determined limits that could be imposed on the parameters in generation offers when certain operational circumstances exist.
-Cost based offers are parameter limited.
-Price based offers can be parameter limited or not.
+Cost-based offers are parameter limited.
+Price-based offers can be parameter limited or not.

 Peak Demand